 Your instructions will be reviewed with your family while you are in recovery.
-You will be given your physical therapy prescription, postoperative instructions, and rehabilitation protocol following surgery.
+A folder will be given to you with physical therapy prescription, postoperative instructions and rehabilitation protocol.
 Please bring this folder with you to your initial postoperative visit.
-All rehab protocols and discharge instructions can also be found at jourdancanciennemd.com

-Post Operative Medications and Pain Management
+Pain Management